HenryZhangxiao/Quests-Of-The-Round-Table/README.md

 <br></br>
 ## How to Run <a name="run"></a>
-- Download and build the project, then run at least 2 instances of App.java (for hosting and joining)
+- Download and build the project in IntelliJ, then run at least 2 instances of App.java (for hosting and joining)
 - Alternatively, you can open multiple terminals in the project folder and run “mvn clean javafx:run” in each to start multiple instances of the game without using an IDE